orterforth/orterforth/README.txt

 Forth Interest Group and those involved in putting together the Installation Manual and their other public domain works.

-Dependencies (compilers, emulators, system ROMs, utilities) have their own licence terms of course.
+GPLv3 does not, of course, apply to the works copied and/or modified - they have their own terms.
+Dependencies (compilers, emulators, system ROMs, utilities) have their own licence terms.

 If any attribution has been missed I am happy to add it in here or in the appropriate place in the source code.